 They all nod in agreement.

-Rayna is waiting for her in the trailer where she usually receives her clientele but where she also babysits Dmitri and Tatiana when their parents aren’t available.
+Tsura is waiting for her in the trailer where she usually receives her clientele but where she also babysits Danyl and Yelena when their parents aren’t available.
 The children are used to keeping their voices down as there is only a red curtain that separates the main room in two, creating some mock privacy for their grandmother’s readings.
-And it is to participate in such a private reading that Granny is laboring through the snow, led by an excitedly chatting Tatiana.
+And it is to participate in such a private reading that Granny is laboring through the snow, led by an excitedly chatting Yelena.

-Rayna is keeping a distraught eye on Dmitri, who is taking out all his toys from the toy chest in the corner and spreading the items on the worn carpet.
+Tsura is keeping a distraught eye on Danyl, who is taking out all his toys from the toy chest in the corner and spreading the items on the worn carpet.
 She doesn’t mind, there are no clients this time of the year and even in summer there’s no one visiting this Godforsaken island anyway.

 Granny leaves her coat on a hanger next to the door and takes a seat in the brightly colored armchair, facing the woman who pretends knowing her.

-‘Let’s start with this,’ Rayna says and dramatically puts down the picture found in Granny’s belongings.
+‘Let’s start with this,’ Tsura says and dramatically puts down the picture found in Granny’s belongings.

 Granny leans forward and scrutinizes the faded picture of an old couple posing with their back to a river with a waterfall in the distance.
 The man is wearing a baseball cap and seems a little stiff and uneasy.
 The woman to the right is leaning on the low wall, fiddling with her slender fingers and looking dreamily at something behind the man.
 Or maybe she is looking at him.